Spellcasting Rules

 Physical Representations & Buff Limits

-• Lasting magical effects (e.g., enchanted weapons, armor, shields) must be visibly marked with colored bands or cloths.
+• Lasting magical effects (e.g., enchanted weapons and shields, mage armor, blessings ) must be visibly marked with colored bands of cloth.

 • Buffs do not stack: